uc-cdis/audit-service/docs/explanation/query_page_size.md

 }
 ```

+Note that this is only the case for queries with NO `groupby` or `count` parameters.

 ## Page size edge case

 However, if the `QUERY_PAGE_SIZE`th audit log has the same timestamp as the `QUERY_PAGE_SIZE+1`th audit log, the response could contain more than the configured `QUERY_PAGE_SIZE`.